-Generally, you, your covered spouse/domestic partner, and other covered dependent children have the same rights and restrictions as other plan participants to change your coverage during the year and at annual enrollment.
+Generally, you, your covered spouse, and other covered dependents have the same rights and restrictions as other plan participants to change your coverage during the year and at annual enrollment.
+In addition, you have the freedom to make election decisions independently from one another.
+Keep in mind that enrollment in a Health Care Flexible Spending Account (HCFSA) is limited to individuals participating in a HCFSA at the time of the qualifying event and continues only until the end of the current plan year.